volab/IoT_EPS/_1_userDoc/source/softDev.rst

  - change name of the file to config4.json                                                  DONE

 To be added 09/05/2019
- - IP add in soft AP mode to display it (what the utility ?)
+ - IP add in soft AP mode to display it (what the utility ? to configure it)                DONE
  - mac add to display it
+ - add ip in mode Station : to configure it if we are not in DHCP mode
+ - DHCP_mode : On or OFF

 ====================================